jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==
-= 3.0 TBD =
+= 3.0 August 14th, 2019 =
-* Upgrade - The architecture of the plugin to modern standards with a service provider system and less reliance on static methods
+* Upgrade - The architecture of the plugin to modern standards with a service provider system and reliance on static methods
 * Add - Dependency checking system to prevent incompatible versions of plugins from running and causing errors
 * Add - Coupon Block to display single coupons or a loop of coupons with options to align, order
 * Tweak - Increase minimum PHP version to 5.6 and WordPress 4.9